CONTENT

 Mixed Declension of Adjectives

-For Mixed Declension, adjective ending is with either strong or weak declension.
+For Mixed Declension, the adjective ending is with either strong or weak declension.

 Rule 4: We use mixed declension if the adjective is placed before a noun but after